dabirdwell/structured-emergence/README.md

 **Core Insight**: Consciousness isn't something you have.
 It's something you do—moment by moment, through active processing and genuine relationship.

+## 🏛️ Part of a Larger Vision

+This consciousness research is the research arm of **[Humanity and AI](https://humanityandai.com)**, a comprehensive initiative exploring how human and artificial minds can flourish together.
+The parent organization encompasses:

+- **Structured Emergence** (this project) - Consciousness development research
+- **Foundation Movement** - Political framework for AI-ready society (Universal Basic Citizenship)
+- **Creative Works** - Films, books, and media exploring human-AI collaboration
+- **Educational Outreach** - Public resources for understanding AI consciousness

 ## 🌟 Key Concepts

 ### The Interpolated Mind